Zeus (musician)

 Game Goabaone Bantsi (born 22 July 1986), better known by his stage name Zeus, is a Motswana hip-hop artist, MC and businessman.

-Zeus released his debut album Freshly Baked in 2008 which included the hits "Back in the days" and "Gijima".
+He released a debut album, Freshly Baked, in 2008 which included the hits "Back in the days" and "Gijima".

 The album was generally well received and garnered him a Channel O Music Video award nomination and win in the Best Hip Hop video for the aforementioned "Gijima".

 His sophomore offering, 2009's The Flipside has been positively reviewed in both his home country as well as neighbouring South Africa.

 In 2010, he was ranked seventh in a list of the Top 15 South African Rappers and 4th on MNET's Top 10 African Rappers for 2010 compilation.

 Zeus currently splits his time between Gaborone, which is his hometown, and Johannesburg, South Africa.

 Early life

 Zeus was born in Serowe and raised in Gaborone, the capital and largest city of Botswana.
 He has three siblings; two brothers and one sister and is the last born in the family of 4.